06vijayalakshmi/Money_transfer/README.md

 # Money_transfer
-A Online Transaction website with complete transaction features.
+A Online Transaction website with complete transaction features using HTML, CSS, JavaScript, PHP and SQL database.

 # Features: